Codecademy/docs/content/cpp/concepts/variables/variables.md

   - 'paths/computer-science'
 ---

-A **variable** refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.
-Variables act as containers for storing information that can be changed or updated during the execution of a program.
+A variable is a memory location for storing data that can be changed or updated during a program's executi

 ## Declare a Variable